tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 ## The data structures

-A monotype is a type that maps to a single type
+A monotype is a type that maps to a single type.
+For our purposes, this is either a type variable like `a` or a type constructor like `->`, `list`, etc

 There are two kinds: type variables and type constructors